US bases in the UK and UK bases overseas – what they are and what they do

 CND has long highlighted the asymmetry of the US missile defence system, as it could allow the US to initiate a first strike without fear of retaliation.
 This significantly increases the likelihood of nuclear weapons being used – with the bases putting Britain on the front line.

 The involvement with the US missile defence system not only puts the UK at risk in any future US war, it also condones and supports a globally destabilising system which endangers any progress being made on nuclear disarmament.
-This can be seen in the case of Russia, which has accused the siting of the US missile defence system in eastern Europe of violating the crucial Intermediate-range Nuclear Forces (INF) Treaty.
-Whilst other factors have played a role in the current INF crisis, it is clear that the US missile defence system is an aggravating factor.

 In an age of mounting global instability, the UK should not be supporting this destructive technology by allowing components of the US missile defence system to be housed in the UK.